-Accordingly, the following voltage regulation and reactive power capability requirements at the POI are applicable to this interconnection request:
+Accordingly, the following requirements for POI voltage range and Generating Facility's dynamic reactive power capability are applicable to this Interconnection Request:

-- To ensure reliable operation, all Generating Facilities interconnected to the PSCo transmission system are expected to adhere to the Rocky Mountain Area Voltage Coordination Guidelines (RMAVCG).
-Accordingly, since the POI for this interconnection request is located within Northeast Colorado Region 7 defined in the RMAVCG; the applicable ideal transmission system voltage profile range is 1.02 1.03 per unit at regulated buses and 1.0 1.03 per unit at non-regulated buses. - Xcel Energy's OATT (Attachment N effective 10/14/2016) requires all Generator Interconnection (GI) Customers to provide dynamic reactive power within the power factor range of 0.95 leading to 0.95 lagging at the high side of the generator substation.
-Accordingly, for GI-2016-14, the 0.95 lag - 0.95 lead dynamic reactive power is measured at the metered interface between the Generating Facility and the Interconnection Facilities of the GI Customer - that is, at the metering location shown in the conceptual one-line in Figure 2.
-Furthermore, Xcel Energy requires every Generating Facility to have dynamic voltage control capability to assist in maintaining the POI voltage schedule specified by the Transmission Operator as long as the Generating Facility does not have to operate outside its 0.95 lag - 0.95 lead dynamic power factor range capability. - It is the responsibility of the Interconnection Customer to determine the type (switched shunt capacitors and/or switched shunt reactors, etc.), the size (MVAR), and the locations (34.5 kV or 230 kV bus) of any additional static reactive power compensation needed within the generating plant in order to have adequate reactive capability to meet the +/- 0.95 power factor and the 1.02 1.03 per unit voltage range standards at the high side of the generator substation.
-Further, it is the responsibility of the Interconnection Customer to compensate their generation tie-line to ensure zero reactive power flow under no load conditions (i.e. all or most generators off-line). - The Interconnection Customer is required to demonstrate to the satisfaction of PSCo Transmission Operations prior to the commercial in-service date of the generating plant that it can safely and reliably operate within the required power factor and voltage ranges (noted above). - The Interconnection Customer has the responsibility to ensure that its generating facility is capable of meeting the voltage ride-through and frequency ride-through (VRT and FRT) performance specified in NERC Reliability Standard PRC-024-2.
+- To ensure reliable operation, all Generating Facilities interconnected to the PSCo Transmission System are expected to adhere to the Rocky Mountain Area Voltage Coordination Guidelines (RMAVCG).
+Accordingly, since the POI for this interconnection request is located within Northeast Colorado - Region 7 defined in the RMAVCG; the applicable ideal transmission system voltage profile range is 1.02 - 1.03 per unit at regulated buses and 1.0 - 1.03 per unit at non-regulated buses. - Xcel Energy's OATT (Attachment N effective 10/14/2016) requires all nonsynchronous Generator Interconnection (GI) Customers to provide dynamic reactive power within the power factor range of 0.95 leading to 0.95 lagging at the high side of the generator substation.
+Accordingly, for GI-2016-19, the 0.95 lead - 0.95 lag dynamic reactive power capability is measured at the metered interface between the Generating Facility and the Interconnection Facilities of the GI Customer - that is, at the metering location shown in the conceptual one-line in Figure 2.
+The GI Customer has the responsibility to determine the type (switched shunt capacitors and/or switched shunt reactors, etc.), the size (MVAR), and the locations (34.5 kV or 230 kV bus) of any additional static reactive power compensation needed to ensure adequate reactive power capability exists within the Generating Facility to meet the 0.95 lead - 0.95 lag dynamic power factor standard at the high side of the generator substation (i.e. the metering location shown in Figure 2).
+Further, the GI Customer must also ensure that approximately zero reactive power flows at the metering location under no load conditions (i.e. when all or most generators are off-line). - Every Generating Facility interconnected to the PSCo Transmission System is expected to have dynamic voltage control capability to assist in maintaining the POI voltage schedule specified by PSCo Transmission Operations as long as the Generating Facility does not have to operate outside its 0.95 lead- 0.95 lag dynamic power factor range capability. - The GI Customer is required to demonstrate to the satisfaction of PSCo Transmission Operations prior to the commercial in-service date of the Generating Facility that it can safely and reliably operate within the required power factor and voltage ranges (noted above). - The GI Customer has the responsibility to ensure that its generating facility is capable of meeting the voltage ride-through and frequency ride-through (VRT and FRT) performance specified in NERC Reliability Standard PRC-024-2.